nate01776/speq/README.md

 [SPEQ](https://speq.dev) (pronounced "speck") is a universal, protocol-agnostic specification for any API.

 SPEQ:
-- Provides centralized documentation of every API & DB within your organization
+- Provides centralized documentation of every API, Database, and Service within your organization and how they relate to each other
 - Can enforce best practices within your organization with its rules engine
-- Can
+- Can replace or complement your existing specifications or schemas
+- Provides a framework for virtualizing and testing your APIs, Services and Databases

 # What APIs does SPEQ support?
 The goal of SPEQ is to support any client/server based service.
 Examples of supported APIs include: